-On board of yacht there are 4 cabins with shower cabinet and lavatory.
+Onboard there are 4 cabins with shower cabinet and a lavatory.
 Various places for leisure time and sheltered deck with dining table create comfort and solitude.

 Enjoy sunbathing on the deck or just relaxing with a glass of wine in the fresh air.

-Baidee is an ideal yacht for wedding, romantic cruises, and unforgettable parties with friends or families.
+Baidee is an ideal yacht for the wedding, romantic cruises, and unforgettable parties with friends or families.

-Koh Tan is a few hundred metres off the southwestern coast of Koh Samui from Taling Nam fishing village.
-It is a small, largely unspoilt island, known for its coral and marine life.
+Koh Tan is a few hundred meters off the southwestern coast of Koh Samui from Taling Nam fishing village.
+It is a small, largely unspoiled island, known for its coral and marine life.
 Giant clams, fan corals and a wide variety of fish species live in and around the protected reefs.
 On the island lies a small pristine village and there is neither car nor road.
-Koh Tan can be reached by local long tail fishing boat.
+Koh Tan can be reached by local longtail fishing boat.

 The islands are known locally as the “Four Islands-Five Islands” as one island is hidden behind another when viewed from the shore.
 These islands are protected by Sea Gypsy guards, who deal harshly with anyone trying to sneak in under cover of darkness.
 Such visitors are not tourists desperate for an adrenaline rush, but poachers who are out to thieve the bird’s nests that are found within the caves and craggy rocks.

-The bird’s nests are the principle ingredient of Chinese bird’s-nest soup.
+The bird’s nests are the principal ingredient of Chinese birds-nest soup.
 At great risk, agile gathers clamber up a web of bamboo poles to reach nests for which Hong Kong restaurants will pay up to $4000 a kilo.
 Few outsiders have ever set foot on the islands.